openstack/tempest/doc/source/microversion_testing.rst

 If that range is out of configured Microversion range then, test will be skipped.

-*NOTE: Microversion testing is supported at test class level not at individual test case level.*
+.. note:: Microversion testing is supported at test class level not at
+      individual test case level.

 For example:

 Below test is applicable for Microversion from 2.2 till 2.9::